 - Are you timid of medical exams, blood draws or blood pressure cuffs?

-Well, the first thing to know is that no exam life insurance does still pull records.
+Well, the first thing to know is that no exam life insurance for people with PTSD does still pull records in regards to your medical and prescription history.
 Transparency is still as important.
 The life insurance carrier will still run the RX (prescription check and MIB) information on you.
-Most of the time the information revealed is the same as doing an exam.
+Most of the time the information revealed is the same as doing the life insurance exam.
 The only true difference is-

 - No actual physical exam or examiner sent to you

 - Faster- express issue or simplified issue approval times